jane777-pixel/nightdogs/content/blog/jane/2025-08-11/please-please-rain/index.md

 ## reading

-the past few days I have been listening to audiobooks all day long at work. novellas are nice because I can finish them in a day. maybe it will trying to recover from my bout of illiteracy. does listening count as reading? definitely a different kind of attention but it's been a nice practice for noticing my mind wandering and returning my focus before I miss any sentences. my mind has been wandering in unpleasant ways lately so I welcome this new distraction. like my art projects, I have multiple books on the go.
+the past few days I have been listening to audiobooks all day long at work. novellas are nice because I can finish them in a day. maybe it will help me recover from my bout of illiteracy. does listening count as reading? definitely a different kind of attention but it's been a nice practice for noticing my mind wandering and returning my focus before I miss any sentences. my mind has been wandering in unpleasant ways lately so I welcome this new distraction. like my art projects, I have multiple books on the go.

 finished: